alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 41 %}

+(Repeat the process for rebuilding trust.)

 {% slide suspicious-minds 38 %}

+So that's how you recover from a mistake, and rebuild trust.

+And if done well, that works in your favour!
+There are studies that show if buy something from a shop, and have to return a faulty item, you're actually more likely to shop there -- even compared to somebody who never had a problem!

+Remember that trust is built by small interactions -- this is another interaction that proves your reliability.
+It's another data point in the risk assessment.

+So think carefully about mistakes, and how you'll recover when (not if!) they happen.

 {% slide suspicious-minds 19 %}

+So let's recap what we've talked about today.

+We've discussed the value of trust, and why it's such a critical part of effective working relationships.
+It's something that permeates every aspect of our work and lives.

+And we've seen the *trust triangle* – honesty, reliability, and shared values – a framework for behaviour that encourages and builds trust.
+I've shown you a few examples of tools and processes to build trust; I'm sure you can think of others.

+All this serves to build environments where trust can grow and thrive, which is the foundation for lots of other good things.

 {% slide suspicious-minds 47 %}